apache/shenyu-website/content/en/projects/shenyu/quick-start-springcloud/index.md

 2021-02-10 14:03:54.231  INFO 2860 --- [           main] o.d.s.e.s.ShenyuTestSpringCloudApplication : Started ShenyuTestSpringCloudApplication in 6.338 seconds (JVM running for 7.361)
 ```

-## Enable the springCloud plugin

-* enabled the `springCloud` plugin in the `shenyu-admin` plugin management.

-## Testing http request
+## Test

 The `shenyu-examples-springcloud` project will automatically register interface methods annotated with `@ShenyuSpringCloudClient` in the shenyu gateway after successful startup.

-Open Plugin Management -> springcloud to see the list of plugin rule configurations
+Open PluginList -> rpc proxy -> springCloud to see the list of plugin rule configurations:

 ![](/img/shenyu/quick-start/springcloud/rule-list.png)

-Use PostMan to simulate HTTP to request your SpringCloud service
+Use PostMan to simulate HTTP to request your SpringCloud service:

 ![](/img/shenyu/quick-start/springcloud/postman-test.png)